llmer/farcaster-mcp/README.md

 ## Security Notes

-- Never expose your Farcaster account's Mnenomic passphrase in the source code
+- Never expose your Farcaster account's mnenomic passphrase in the source code
 - Use environment variables for sensitive configuration

 ## Usage